OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-30-final-project-review.md

 Viviane, with the help of Erik, [outlined](/meetings/2019-10-30-Luxembourg/ProjectReview/WP2) our massive community building, training, and dissemination activities.
 110 events touching 1800 trainees and 5000 students, and involving a majority of the consortium.
-The reviewers were amazed, and specifically congratulated Viviane for the strong diversity actions.
+The reviewers were amazed and said so, and specifically congratulated Viviane for the strong diversity actions.

 Nicolas was left with the tough task of [wrapping up](/meetings/2019-10-30-Luxembourg/ProjectReview/wrapup-final.pdf)